jolideco/jolideco/docs/user/getting-started.rst

 Where :math:`\mathcal{E}` is the exposure, :math:`F` the deconvovled flux image, :math:`B` the background and :math:`PSF` the PSF image.

-For more detailed analysis example check out the `tutorials page`_.
+For more detailed analysis example check out the :doc:`tutorials/index`.

 Tips and Tricks
 ===============

+Here is a list of tips and tricks that might help you to get started with Jolideco.
+They have been collected from the experience of the developers and users of Jolideco.

+- Start with a uniform prior for the flux and "overfit" to the data.
+Convergence should be really fast.
+- This image you can use as a starting point for the patch prior later.
+- The patch prior is normalized such that it is roughly equally informative as one observation.
-- Set `beta` such that the prior is not too strong.
+- If you only have few data (low statistics), ``beta`` should be chosen such that the prior is not too strong.
 Aim for a value that makes the prior around 20% of the likelihood.
-- You can check the prior strength by looking at result objects `.trace_loss`
+- You can check the prior strength by looking at ``MapDeconvolverResult.trace_loss``
-- Start with the `gleam-v0.1` prior which is a good all purpose prior.
+- Start with the ``"gleam-v0.1"`` prior which is a good all purpose prior.
 - For bright sources you can work with an oversampled flux image.
 Typically a 2x2 oversampling is sufficient.